xemu-project/xemu-website/docs/docs/about.md

 ## Open Source Development

 xemu is developed on GitHub at https://github.com/xemu-project/xemu.
 Contributions are welcome!
 See [here](https://xemu.app/docs/dev/) for xemu development documentation.

+## History

+The xemu project is a continuation of the [XQEMU project](https://xqemu.com/).
+The XQEMU project was started by [espes](github.com/espes/xqemu) in 2012 with significant contributions from [Jannik Vogel (JayFoxRox)](https://github.com/JayFoxRox), [Matt Borgerson (mborgerson)](https://github.com/mborgerson), and others.
+The xemu project was started by Matt Borgerson in 2020 and has since also received [many contributions](https://github.com/xemu-project/xemu/pulls?q=is%3Apr) from others.

+xemu is built on the excellent [QEMU generic machine emulator project](https://www.qemu.org/).